 “I love you both.
 I don’t care more about Charlee than you and I don’t care more about you than Charlee.
 I will make sure y’all both get a turn because I love you both.
 But you have to be patient.”

 Hattie hesitantly pushed her chair up and kindly (if you can be kind and whiny at the same time) reminded me that she couldn’t see inside the bowl.
 I scooted the bowl over and thought,

 This is a trust issue.
 This is an issue of her not trusting my fairness, not trusting that I will give her a turn.
 So she feels the need to take matters into her own hands.

 Sharing is hard.
 We work and work on it with our kids because we want them to be likable and have friends, but we think WE get it — we think we know how to graciously let others have what we want.
 But we don’t.

-We know how to share toys, french fries, clothes (if we really like someone).
+We know how to share toys or french fries or clothes (if we really like someone).

-But we have a really hard time sharing success.
+But we have a hard time sharing success.

 We think a lot like little Hattie: